The DFW Family Relocation Specialist — Right Suburb, Right Schools, Right Home

 1

-The sales agent in the model home represents the builder.
-We represent you, your interests, and your money.
+The sales agent in the model home represents the builder's interests.
+I represent yours — your budget, your timeline, and your family's needs.

 2